Things

 - Kenwood Major Titanium KM023 with a ton of accessories - Super useful machine that does it all.

 - Instant Pot - I use it weekly to make homemade yogurt, steam veggies, and cook rice.
-Unfortunately my European model is not compatible with the new air fryer accessory.

 - Le Creuset - Love.
 I use my two round cocottes for everything, from baking bread to making pasta sauce.
 I also have several mini cocottes and ramekins, a couple skillets, a wine pump and two wine coolers!